abingham/storer/docs/README.md

 ```
   { "kata_id": "15B9AD6C42" }
 ```
-- returns true if it does, false if it doesn't.
+- returns true if it does, false if it doesn't, eg
 ```
   { "kata_exists?": true   }
   { "kata_exists?": false  }